CervicalCheck cancer scandal: Tribunal

 The Government announced its intention to establish an independent statutory Tribunal into claims related to CervicalCheck in December 2018, initially chaired by Mary Irvine, a Judge of the Supreme Court of Ireland.
 The form of the Tribunal was proposed by Charles Meenan.
 The CervicalCheck Tribunal Act 2019 was signed into law in July 2019.

 The Tribunal hears claims from women affected by CervicalCheck without going to court, though is voluntary and does not prohibit women from pursuing their claims in court.
 Its hearings are in private.
 Its function is to make compensation decisions related to CervicalCheck.
 It also has powers to make recommendations, compel witnesses, put procedures in place and hold meetings.
 The eligible women for the Tribunal are those who were originally identified in the review, women who could not have their sides reviewed by reasons beyond their control and other categories of women who received diagnoses of cervical cancer.

 The COVID-19 pandemic delayed the commencement of the Tribunal until after July 2020.
 The final composition of the three-judge panel for the Tribunal was announced as being chairperson Ann Power of the Court of Appeal and ordinary members Brian McGovern and Tony O'Connor.

+Adrienne Cullen and the campaign for open disclosure in hospitals in the Netherlands

+In an article in The Irish Times, journalist and fellow Irishwoman Adrienne Cullen drew parallels between Vicky Phelan's campaign and her own campaign for open disclosure by hospitals.
+Cullen died in the Netherlands in 2018 after her cervical cancer diagnosis was 'lost' by the hospital treating her.
+She fought a campaign in the Netherlands to ensure that hospitals gave full disclosure to patients damaged in the course of their treatment.